audoh/packager/README.rst

 There is however still work to be done in this area:

-- Power outages or other forced terminations will lead to an invalid state that cannot be automatically recovered from
+- Power outages or other forced terminations will lead to an invalid state that cannot be automatically recovered from.
-- There is no command to deal with orphan files
+- There is no command to deal with orphan files.

 What isn't Packman?
 ===================